maksuco/tailboot-sample/README.md

 # tailboot-sample
-This is an example of the tailboot css file, we welcome suggestions and fixes
+This is an example of the https://tailboot.dev output css file, we welcome suggestions